naiyar2000/Music_player_ts/README.md

 # Music_player__ts

-This is a demo link for the Music Player created using bootstrap and typescript. wiki
+This is a demo link for the Music Player created using bootstrap and typescript

 Demo:  https://naiyar2000.github.io/Music_player_ts/